jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

 1. Create a new file called sym-simplevalue.js in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
 If the `ext` folder does not exist, create it.

 1. Add the following code to the file, this will initialize the structure used for creating custom symbols.
+This creates an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), immediately invoked functional expression, which is a JavaScript [function](https://developer.mozilla.org/en-US/docs/Glossary/Function) that runs as soon as it is defined.
+It takes in a PI Coresight object that will be used for symbol registration.

     ```javascript
     (function (CS) {
     })(window.Coresight);
     ```

-1. Begin by creating the symbol definition object that will be used to register the symbol with PI Coresight.
+1. Begin by creating the symbol definition [Object](https://developer.mozilla.org/en-US/docs/Glossary/Object) that will be used to register the symbol with PI Coresight.
+Here we use the PI Coresight object passed in to gain access to the symbol catalog.
+The symbol catalog is the object we use for registering and holding all Coresight symbols.
+We are creating and empty object and passing that into the register function.
+Since this is in an IIFE, as soon as the browser executes it, it will run the registration code.

     ```javascript
     (function (CS) {